 Businesses Use Money from Unpaid Invoices for Lots of Things

 Unlike traditional business loans, which often come with stipulations about how you can spend the money, your factoring cash can be spent any way you wish.
-Businesses often use the working capital to:
+Businesses often use their working capital to:

 • Manage payroll